jonmlinch/WISI-Wildlife-Sightings-App/readme.md

 * Sequelize models and migration for creating user accounts and widlife sighting information
 * Setting for PostgreSQL
 * Passport and Passport-Local for authentication
-* The use of OAuth to allow login from other account (i.e. Facebook, Google, etc.)
 * Express sessions to keep user loggedin from page to page
 * Connect-Flash for error/success messages
 * Bcrypt for hashing passwords preventing access to sensitive information